arrizkyhp/frontloops-challenges/README.md

 Theses are **web interface challenges**, it is more based on **HTML** and **CSS**.

-You can find below the lives versions of my solutions :
+You can find below the live versions of my solutions :

-### Loop 1
+### Loop 1 :

 - Step 1 : [Pricing Table](https://zathio.github.io/frontloops-challenges/markup-challenges/loop1-step1/)